Translate

 DHPSNY Staff

-We're excited to announce a new Planning & Assessment Services class from our second application round of 2021!
-We look forward to beginning virtual site visits for the following institutions in the coming months.
-The next deadline to submit applications is Friday, November 5, 2021.
+We're excited to announce a new Planning & Assessment Services class from our fall 2021 application round as well as a new cohort of Foundational Planning Assistance awardees!
+We look forward to beginning virtual site visits and assistance for the following institutions in the coming months!

 Click here to read the full press release.